KKaraman/KKfitnessTracker/README.md

 ![deployedScreenshot](https://user-images.githubusercontent.com/68077734/99605394-35a56b80-29cd-11eb-8401-51e73b671871.png)

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+For this assignment, I created a workout tracker that meets all the requirements listed in this document.
+I was already provided with the front end code in the `Develop` folder but removed and organized all the the files in the MVC format and deleted the develop folder.
+This assignment required me to create Mongo database with a Mongoose schema and handle routes with Express.

+At first I tried to approach the app from a different perspective.
+I created separate Cardio and Resistance Models and had a Workout model that included those models.
+I modified the front end code slightly to call two different api-routes to create a collection in the database.
+For workout to display them, I planned to populate it in the API route call for displaying workouts.
+After I opened the seed file and seeing that my approach would not work with these inputs, so I created a single workout model that paralleled the seed file for the app and everything works as desired now.

+Let's take a look at the requirements for the project.

 ## User Story